 The possibilities of ML/AI-driven use cases in such a scenario are endless.
-Let’s revisit my local juice shop to see how they could leverage customer influence zones to drive in-store traffic:
+Let’s revisit Lucy’s local Juice Shop to see how they could leverage customer influence zones to drive in-store traffic:

-It’s the hottest day of the year, and I am on my way to cool off at a local pool near one of the juice shop’s locations that is different from my typical stop.
-The temperature is nearing 100° as I approach the shopping center where the juice shop is located.
-To my delight, I see a message pop up on my phone:
+It’s the hottest day of the year, and Lucy is on her way to cool off at a local pool near one of the Juice Shop’s locations that is different from her typical stop.
+The temperature is nearing 100° as she approaches the shopping center where the Juice Shop is located.
+To her delight, Lucy sees a message pop up on her phone:

-Now this will certainly make me tap on the directions and head towards the store!
-By learning from my past brand interactions, determining my current influence zone, and deploying a message designed to resonate with me, the brand has effectively gained my loyalty—and my in-store business.
+Now this will certainly make Lucy tap on the directions and head towards the shop!
+By learning from her past interactions, determining her current influence zone, and deploying a message designed to resonate with her, the brand has effectively gained Lucy’s loyalty—and her in-store business.